jesraygarciano/person-behavior-detection/README.md

 To use the notebook, follow these steps:

 1. Clone or download the repository to your local machine.
-2. Open the "trained_movinets_notebook.ipynb" notebook using Jupyter Notebook or Google Colab.
+2. Open the "movienet.ipynb" notebook using Jupyter Notebook or Google Colab.
 3. Run the notebook cells sequentially, following the provided instructions and comments.
 4. Modify and adapt the code as per your requirements and data.